-B. On receipt of the superintendent's certificate of approval the incorporators shall file the certificate of organization, with the certificate of approval attached, with the corporation commission and record a certified copy of the filing under the seal of the commission with the county recorder of the county or counties in which the credit union is to do business.
+B. On receipt of the deputy director's certificate of approval the incorporators shall file the certificate of organization, with the certificate of approval attached, with the corporation commission and record a certified copy of the filing under the seal of the commission with the county recorder of the county or counties in which the credit union is to do business.
 On proof of the recording, the corporation commission shall issue a certificate of incorporation to the credit union.
-The credit union shall forward a certified copy of the certificate of incorporation showing the filing and recording to the superintendent.
+The credit union shall forward a certified copy of the certificate of incorporation showing the filing and recording to the deputy director.

 C. The credit union shall also file with the corporation commission the appointment of an agent on whom service of process may be made.
 The incorporators shall then be deemed a credit union, incorporated in accordance with this chapter.

-D. If a certificate of approval is denied, the superintendent shall notify the incorporators and set forth the reasons for the denial.
+D. If a certificate of approval is denied, the deputy director shall notify the incorporators and set forth the reasons for the denial.